Neoteroi/BlackSheep-Examples/aad-machine-to-machine/README.md

 certificates for Azure Active Directory.

-`client_http_example.py` shows an example using the client credentials flow with secret can with HTTP, without using MSAL for Python.
+`client_http_example.py` shows an example using the client credentials flow with secret with an HTTP POST request to the token endpoint, without using MSAL for Python.

 The following scheme describes the flow of this example.